1. Develop a sampling strategy

 2. Develop a survey

-When developing a survey you firstly should think of the goals and objectives you want to achieve before beginning to think of any specific questions.
-You should consider structuring your survey in these 5 sections:
+When developing a survey, you firstly should think of the goals and objectives you want to achieve before beginning to think of any specific questions.
+It would help if you considered structuring your survey in these five sections:

 3. Survey Questions

 3. Conduct a pilot test

 It is essential to pilot test the survey, ideally by experienced interviewers, to catch any problems with the study before collecting any data.
 Highlighted below are things that vital to look for during your test pilot: